rreezN/dtu_mlopsproject/reports/README.md

 >
 > Answer:

 We use unit testing to cover base cases of both model and data.
 The tests are split into four files: One for the tests themselves, one for checking compliance with pep8 via flake8, one to run isort and finally one to check the coverage of our code.
 The unit tests are set up to trigger via github actions on every pull request.
 Furthermore, we made use of the git tag function to set up automatic docker building in the cloud on google cloud platform, such that when a pull request was made, if it included the tag “cloud-build”, it builds new images on gcp.
 The tests and coverage were run on ubuntu, macos and windows, as well as python 3.8 and 3.9, to ensure compatibility across various installations.
 The isort and flake8 tests were only conducted on a single python version and os, as they are simply checks for compliance with good code practices.
-We make use of caching for the tests and code coverage as they require a great amount of setup for testing across multiple python versions and operating systems.An example of a triggered workflow can be seen [here](https://github.com/rreezN/dtu_mlopsproject/actions/runs/3929433014).
+We make use of caching for the tests and code coverage as they require a great amount of setup for testing across multiple python versions and operating systems.
+An example of a triggered workflow can be seen [here](https://github.com/rreezN/dtu_mlopsproject/actions/runs/3929433014).

 ## Running code and tracking experiments